Why the Keyword Lasso doesn't recommend search terms with more than 5 words?

 The reason we chose this methodology was so you could create ad groups with good ads very quickly and easily.
 You can also label keywords that are added through the Keyword Lasso and change the ads in Google Ads Editor or directly in the Google Ads interface.

-What is the destination URL for new keywords?
+What is the final URL for new keywords?

-Newly added keywords will have the same keyword destination URL as the keyword they matched to (the keyword that triggered the search term).
+Newly added keywords will have the same keyword final URL as the keyword they matched to (the keyword that triggered the search term).